UncleRus/esp-idf-lib/README.md

 Components for ESP-32.

-Most of this components are ported from [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos).
+Most of them ported from [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos).

 ## Components